AlpSecAustria/alpsec.at/src/content/blog/acsc-fasttravel.md

 ```

 To access the `/admin` endpoint we somehow need to bypass the `Host-Header-Check`. <br/>
-This is not feasable because there is a `caddy` reverse-proxy config which replaces `Host` headers in every incoming request. <br/>
+This is not feasible because there is a `caddy` reverse-proxy config which replaces `Host` headers in every incoming request. <br/>
 ```py
 :5000 {
     reverse_proxy localhost:5001 {